enthought/traitsui/traitsui/examples/demo/Extras/index.rst

-These demos showcase some extra, miscellaneous behaviors that are possible with TraitsUI
+These demos showcase some extra behaviors that are possible with TraitsUI